albar965/littlenavmap-manual/src/en/INTRO.rst

 Star airports in Microsoft Flight Simulator 2020 will always get a five star rating.

-Add-on airports are highlighted on the map with a yellow ring which can be disabled in the options dialog on page :ref:`map-display`.
+Add-on airports are highlighted on the map with a yellow ring which can be disabled in the options dialog on page :ref:`options-map-display`.

 Using emphasized (bold and underlined) text highlights add-on airports in the search result table, flight plan table, information windows and map tooltips.